JakeFriesen/ECE449_16bitCPU/README.md

     - Need to specify RAM space for stack, SP register
     - push, pop, load.sp, RTI instructions
 - [ ] Halt Instruction (Optional, low priority)
     - Would be good to have instead of going into infinite loop
+- [ ] Change Multiply (Optional, Only if better alternative)
+    - Prof mentioned he didn't like our current method